Top Jobs for MBA Graduates

 - Helpful MBA specializations include Marketing and Consulting.

 Any large company that sells goods or services needs someone who will determine how the company can best optimize sales.
-A Sales Director will supervise all sales activities and personnel.
+A sales manager will supervise all sales activities and personnel.
 Their ultimate goal is to ensure that sales adheres to and meets all company goals.
-The director will be responsible for implementing quotas, hiring salespersons, meeting with regional managers and communicating with clients.
+The manager will be responsible for implementing quotas, hiring salespersons, meeting with regional managers and communicating with clients.

 - Helpful MBA specializations include Marketing, Project Management, Strategy and Product Management.